EmbedJournal/embedjournal/_posts/2013-06-19-arduino-sd-card-initialization-failed.md

 /*************** Some code Here *************************/
 ```

-Good news is that you can add this line to all the code and it works perfectly fine (atleast for me).A I hope this solves the "SD Card Initialization Failed" problem.
+Good news is that you can add this line to all the code and it works perfectly fine (atleast for me).
+I hope this solves the "SD Card Initialization Failed" problem.
 If you notice any other problem please leave a comment and I will get back to you.